Rowing Technique and Rowing Workouts

 Use favorite music as your rowing coach!
-This workout is fun because you don’t need to focus so much on time — just pay attention to the music and how it changes.
-Load your music player with 30 minutes of fast-moving motivational music.
+This workout is fun because you don’t need to focus so much on time, just pay attention to the music and how it changes.
+Load your music player with 30 minutes of fast motivational music.

-Basically you will speed up when the chorus kicks in.
+Basically, you speed up when the chorus kicks in.
 Here are the steps:

 - Warm up during the first song.
 Move from low intensity to medium intensity activity.